Daniel-SalazarSoplapuco/prismic_example_website/README.md

+# Prismic Example Website
+This repository is meant to play arround with prismic, see its capability and how analytics can capture information.

 # Prismic + Next.js Multi-Page Starter

 Want to see an example of a multi-page website using [Prismic][prismic] and [Next.js][nextjs]?
 Look no further!
 This project provides all the code you need for a personal website with a homepage, information pages, and navigation.